TYPO3-Documentation/t3docs-screenshots/README.rst

 Make screenshots
 ----------------

-On this page you automatically start the screenshot runner, which starts a subprocess on the command line.
+On this page you start the screenshot runner, which starts a subprocess on the command line.
 The result is displayed on this page as soon as the runner is finished - which may take a while.

 .. image:: docs/screenshots_manager_make.png

+To comfortably work with a large number of ``screenhots.json`` and actions, the number of actions can be reduced by using the filter at the top of the page: Only actions matching the path, suite and action ID criteria will then be executed.

 Compare & copy screenshots
 --------------------------